apache/trafficcontrol/docs/source/admin/ansible-labs/ansible_labs.rst

 .. topic:: What about Security?

   Each organization should review the instructions being performed in each Ansible playbook to determine if they satisfy their security requirements.
-  Additionally, each implementor should select and implement their secret store of choice such as the built-in ``ansible-vault`` or a more advanced secret-as-a-service solution such as HashiCorp Vault for any sensitive variables.
+  Additionally, each implementor should select and implement their secret store of choice such as the built-in ``ansible-vault`` or a more advanced secret-as-a-service solution for any sensitive variables.

 ***************************
 Lab Implementation Concepts